 An effective communication campaign should comprise of a well thought out message strategy.
-What message are you trying to put accross to your target audience?.
+What message are you trying to put across to your target audience?
 How will you deliver that message?
-Will it be through the appropiate use of branding? logos or slogan design?.
-The message should reinforce the benefit of the product and should also help the company in developing the positioning strategy of the product.
+Will it be through effective branding? logos or slogan design? straplines? .
+The message should reinforce the benefit of the product and should also help the company in developing a positioning strategy for the product.
 Companies with effective message strategies include:

 Nike: Just do it.

 Media strategy refers to how the organisation is going to deliver its message.
 What aspects of the promotional mix will the company use to deliver their message strategy.
 Where will they promote it?
 Clearly the company must take into account the readership and general behaviour of their target audience before they select their media strategy.
 What newspapers do their target market read?
 What TV programmes do they watch?
 Targeting through effective media campaigns could save the company valuable financial resources.

 As products move through the four stages of the product lifecycle different promotional strategies should be employed at these stages to ensure the healthy success and life of the product.
 Stages and promotion strategies employed are as follows:

 When a product is new the organisation's objective will be to inform the target audience of its entry.
 Television, radio, magazine, coupons etc may be used to push the product through the introduction stage of the lifecycle.
 Push and Pull Strategies will be used at this crucial stage.

 As the product becomes accepted by the target market (at this stage of the lifecycle) the organisation will employ strategy to increase brand awareness and customer loyalty.